unforswearing/unforswearing/README.md

-Hello, thanks for visiting.
-While you're here I want to mention that **I am actively seeking full-time employment** as a technical writer, copywriter, knowledge manager, or other writing, information, content, or data-related roles.
-[Visit my website for details](https://unforswearing.com), I look forward to hearing from you.

 ## Writing

-I am a writer with twenty years of experience crafting product copy and technical documentation.
-I am actively seeking full-time technical writing work, or short term freelance assignments.
-Need help writing technical blog posts, social media copy, onboarding guides, or documentation for your project?
-Please get in touch: [unforswearing.com](https://unforswearing.com).
+I am a writer with twenty years of experience, with recent work as a copywriter and technical writer.
+I am actively seeking full-time employment.
+Please get in touch: [LinkedIn](https://linkedin.com/in/alvin-charity).

-I also offer *a la carte* writing via [Github Sponsorship](https://github.com/sponsors/unforswearing?frequency=one-time&sponsor=unforswearing).

 ## Programming